 As a consumer, we often find ourselves scrolling through Google to find new places to visit and details about that location.
 This everyday task that you often do to find businesses or activities of your interest, is one you should be applying to your very own business.
 So how do you go digital?
 It’s hard to know where to start or where to place the most importance.
 We’ll teach you where to start analyzing your current digital presence and how to maximize it.

-Consider your listings on local sites like: Yelp, Trip Advisor, OpenTable, Google Reviews, etc. Also, look into the respective social media platforms that pertain to your industry.
-For instance, as a restaurant you probably don’t need a Twitter, but rather focus on Instagram and Facebook which allow for businesses to specialize their content.
+Consider your listings on local sites like Yelp, Trip Advisor, OpenTable, Google Reviews, etc. Also, look into the respective social media platforms that pertain to your industry.
+For instance, like a restaurant you probably don’t need a Twitter, but rather focus on Instagram and Facebook which allow businesses to specialize their content.

 Set up business goals, such as conversions or brand awareness campaigns that actually have measurable results.
 What’s the point of acting on any of this if you can’t measure its impact?
 Use free tools such as Google Analytics on your current website to actually see where traffic is coming from and the user journey through your website.
 If focusing on social media, make sure your social media is set up as a business page so the platform can report analytics about users and traffic.

 So how can content on your pages impact your goals?
 Well if your goal is to increase brand awareness, you could use social media channels to post ‘About Us’ videos that further educate the audience about your business.
 Understand whether SEO/SEM or social media work better for your business with trial and error strategies.
 You won’t learn about the nature of your business online if you never test it out.
 As mentioned earlier, be willing to adapt.
 Once you’ve measure multiple strategies, learn about the impact of each and continue to evolve your digital plan.